HemAze/Sudoku-Saga-Multi-Grid/TERMS_OF_SERVICE.md

 ### 5.2 Ad Content

 - We do not control the content of third-party advertisements
-- Ads are provided by Google AdMob and other advertising partners
+- Ads are provided by Google AdMob and its mediation partners, including Unity Ads
 - We are not responsible for the content, accuracy, or opinions expressed in advertisements

 ### 5.3 Optional Viewing